tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 optimise the map sharpening, but ChimeraX provides a tool to smooth or sharpen the map to your specification:

-`volume gaussian #1 sDev 0.75`__
+`volume gaussian #1 bfactor 50`__

 __ cxcmd:volume\ gaussian\ #1\ bfactor 50

 ... will generate a new smoothed map (mathematically, the convolution of the existing one with a Gaussian with a standard deviation of about 0.8 Angstroms.
 Specifically, the B-factor is related to the standard deviation of the Gaussian
-as: :math:`B=8*pi^2*sDev^2` (this is identical to the formalism describing atomic B-factors: in real space it describes how "blurred" they are; in reciprocal space it describes how  quickly the Fourier amplitudes drop off with increasing resolution).
+as: :math:`B=8*pi^2*variance` (this is identical to the formalism describing atomic B-factors: in real space it describes how "blurred" they are; in reciprocal space it describes how quickly the Fourier amplitudes drop off with increasing resolution).
 Where it makes sense to do so, you can also sharpen maps by using a negative value for the bfactor argument.